Tagbanwa script: Features

-Vowels

-Consonants

 Tagbanwa writing makes use of single (᜵) and double (᜶) punctuation marks.

 Ibalnan

 In the 20th century, this script was adopted from the Tagbanwa by the Palawan people further south in the island.
 They call this alphabet Ibalnan and the vowel mark an ulit.

 Unicode

 Tagbanwa script was added to the Unicode Standard in March, 2002 with the release of version 3.2.

 The Unicode block for Tagbanwa is U+1760–U+177F: